-The power of the collaboration to improve the efficiency of learning process has been revealed in \cite{TaoZZ-FOCS19}; nevertheless, most of exiting proposals focus on utilizing rich historical data (e.g., about which arms were pulled and how many rewards were obtained through the pulls in the past) in a distributed manner.
-Therefore, those methods to address single agent MAB problems (e.g., UCB method, $\varepsilon$-greedy method and SoftMax method \cite{AuerCF-ML02,VermorelM-ECML05}) are still very useful for resolving the multi-agent version.
-In \cite{ChakrabortyCDJ-IJCAI17}, each agent either chooses one of the arms to pull or broadcast its local historical data.
-The agents which choose to pull arms make their decisions based on SoftMax method. \cite{SzorenyiBHOJB-ICML13} proposes a gossip-based algorithm for the MAB problem in \textit{Peer-to-Peer} (P2P) networks.
-Specifically, in every round, each agent shares its empirical data to two randomly chosen neighbors and the agent performs $\varepsilon$-greedy method to make a decision to choose an arm to pull.
+The power of the collaboration to improve the efficiency of learning process has been revealed in \cite{TaoZZ-FOCS19}; nevertheless, most existing proposals focus on utilizing rich historical information (e.g., the cumulative reward obtained by pulling each arm and the total number of the pulls of each arm so far) in a distributed manner.
+Therefore, those methods to address the single agent MAB problem (e.g., UCB method, $\varepsilon$-greedy method and SoftMax method \cite{AuerCF-ML02,VermorelM-ECML05}) are still very useful for resolving the multi-agent MAB problem.
+In \cite{ChakrabortyCDJ-IJCAI17}, each agent either chooses one of the arms to pull or broadcasts its local historical experience in each round.
+The agents which choose to pull arms make their decisions based on SoftMax method. \cite{SzorenyiBHOJB-ICML13} proposes a gossip-based algorithm to address the MAB problem in \textit{Peer-to-Peer} (P2P) networks.
+Specifically, in every round, each agent first shares its empirical data to two randomly chosen neighbors and then performs $\varepsilon$-greedy method to make a decision to choose an arm to pull.
 However, this algorithm relies on constructing an overlay network with special topology.
-General social graphs (with arbitrary topologies) are considered in \cite{KollaJG-TON18} where a hierarchical learning algorithm is adopted.
-In \cite{KollaJG-TON18}, dominating set of a graph should be first recognized.
-Each agent in the dominating set (i.e., the so-called ``leader'') applies a UCB-based learning policy to choose among the arms according to historical information collected from its one-hop neighbors, while each of the others follows the action taken by its leader.
-The UCB policy is also used in \cite{SankGS-PMACS19}; nevertheless, since only a limited number of bits (i.e., the ID of the recommended arm) can be shared by each agent to a random peer, the UCB policy is based on incomplete historical information.
+General social graphs (with arbitrary topology) are considered in \cite{KollaJG-TON18} where a hierarchical learning algorithm is designed.
+In \cite{KollaJG-TON18}, the dominating set of the graph should be first recognized.
+The agents in the dominating set (i.e., so-called ``leaders'') apply an UCB-based learning policy to choose among the arms according to the historical experiences collected from their one-hop neighbors, while each of the others (i.e., the ones who are not in the dominating set) makes the same decision as its leader.
+The UCB policy is also used in \cite{SankGS-PMACS19}; it assumes only a limited number of bits (i.e., the ID of the recommended arm) can be shared by each agent to a random peer.